-2. Timely Submission of Applications.
-Applications submitted after the deadline stated within this NOFO that do not meet the requirements of the grace period policy will be marked late.
-Late applications are ineligible and will not be considered for funding.
+2. Timely Submission of Applications

+Applications submitted after the deadline stated within this NOFO that do not meet the requirements of the grace period policy are marked late.
+Late applications are ineligible and are not considered for funding.
 See Section IV.
 D. Application Submission Dates and Times.

-E. Statutory and Regulatory Requirements Affecting Eligibility.
+E. Statutory and Regulatory Requirements Affecting Eligibility

-Eligibility Requirements for Applicants of HUD's Grants Programs

-The following requirements affect applicant eligibility.
-Detailed information on each requirement is posted on HUD's Funding Opportunities Page.
+Eligibility Requirements for Applicants of HUD's Financial Assistance Programs The following requirements affect applicant eligibility.
+Detailed information on each requirement is found in the "Eligibility Requirements for Applicants of HUD's Financial Assistance Programs" document on HUD's Funding Opportunities page.